ardlema/locations-mapper/README.md

 Running the project
 ------------------------

-To run the project and transform the data to be visualize by [Stratio Viewer](https://stratio.atlassian.net/wiki/display/PLATFORM/STRATIO+VIEWER) just clone the project and execute the following command:
+To run the project please clone the project and execute the following command:

 ```
 sbt "run {measurement-points-coordinates-location} {data-density-files-directory} {data-density-directory-output}"